 Modesty Applies to All of Us

-Was the young lady wearing pants to the Testing Center attention-seeking?
+Was the young lady wearing jeans to the Testing Center attention-seeking?
 Was she trying to gratify her pride?
 Was she trying to make finals week about her?
-Certainly not.
-She dressed appropriately for the occasion—a cruel Provo blizzard.
+Likely not.
+She dressed appropriately for the occasion—a frigid Provo day.
 That is until she took her pants off to appear more modest.
 True modesty must include intention, not just rules.